project-ncl/jbpm-work-items/long-running-rest-workitem/README.md

 Request template
 ================
 Is a message body sent when invoking remote task.
-In the template you can use process input parameters, values from other task results and predefined _system_ properties.
+In the template you can use process input parameters, values from other task results and predefined _system_ variables, eg. `org.jbpm.process.longrest.util.ProcessUtils.getSystemVariables().getCallbackUrl()`
 For an example see `org.jbpm.contrib.longrest.bpm.TestFunctions.getPreBuildTemplate()`.

-**System properties**
+**System variables**
-- system.callbackUrl
+- callbackUrl
-- system.callbackMethod
+- callbackMethod
-- system.heartBeatUrl
+- heartBeatUrl
-- system.heartBeatMethod
+- heartBeatMethod

 **Including whole object map**
 Note that all values are stored as nested maps, to include the whole object in the template you have to serialize it and to unescape it, to prevent double json escape.
+#TODO update the doc, this has been removed
 Use `org.jbpm.contrib.longrest.util.Mapper().writeValueAsString(object, true)` to unescape the serialized object.
 See `org.jbpm.contrib.longrest.bpm.TestFunctions.getCompletionTemplate()`.